parchlinux/blog/README.md

 # Parch os website

-the Parch is an operating system based on Arch Linux and will use the [PyAbr](https://github.com/PyFarsi/pyabr) desktop in the future
+the Parch is an operating system based on Arch Linux
 ## Features

 currently nothing!
 Coming Soon